Dendi Lab Software Solutions

 How Serviam Diagnostics Delivers Value to Senior Living Providers

-Serviam Diagnostics is a full-service diagnostic lab that is transforming senior care by implementing a sustainable value-based care model in senior housing settings.
+Serviam Diagnostics is a full-service diagnostic lab (part of the Serviam Care Network, PBC) that is transforming senior care by implementing a sustainable value-based care model in senior housing settings.
 Their focus is on improving outcomes for residents while delivering financial sustainability for operators.
 Serviam and their partners equip operators with the necessary technology and support to succeed in value-based care without upfront capital from operators.
 With a commitment to delivering exceptional service and innovative healthcare solutions, Serviam has positioned itself as a leader in the long-term care diagnostics market.
 They are able to achieve this, in part by leveraging solutions from Dendi’s Laboratory Information System (LIS).

 Brian Sears, VP of Operations at Serviam Diagnostics, attributes much of the company’s success to the implementation of Dendi LIS.
 He explains, “We needed a solution that would not only meet our operational demands but also provide a platform for growth and scalability.
 Dendi has far exceeded our expectations in terms of functionality and ease of use.”